fishjump/LearningOS/README.md

     - [x] Font

 ## Update Log
+2020/10/9:
+  What an awesome change!
+I replaced cmake with msbuild, and separated the project to many cpp source files.
+Thus, we can complie object files respectively.
+Then I re-organized file structure, it's more clear now.

 2020/10/5:
   Memory management almost done.
 Now it's quite simply, but let's do some other parts, and then go back to the memory management.